12 Information Technology Stocks Moving In Tuesday's After-Market Session - NewsBreak

 Stocks That Hit 52-Week Lows On Friday

-Friday saw 23 companies set new 52-week lows.
-L3Harris Technologies LHX was the largest firm by market cap to set a new 52-week low.
-The smallest company on a market cap basis to set a new 52-week low was Digital Brands Group DBGI.
-Windtree Therapeutics WINT saw the most pronounced...
+During Friday, 24 stocks hit new 52-week lows.
+The largest company by market cap to set a new 52-week low was Eastern Bankshares EBC.
+The smallest company by market cap to set a new 52-week low was Panbela Therapeutics PBLA.
+Bridger Aerospace Gr BAER's stock came under the most pressure,...

 Benzinga